bb-froggy/realmjoin-docs/docs/managing-realmjoin.md

 ### User settings
 ![RJ usersettingsicon](./media/rj-ac-usersettingsicon.png)
 Configurable group settings and policies.
-See chapter *Policies* for a list of implemented features.
+See section *Policies* for a list of implemented features.
+See [Group Settings](http://docs.realmjoin.com/managing-realmjoin.html#group-settings) for a detailed description on configurating policies.

 ### Groups
 ![RJ rj-ac-groupsicon](./media/rj-ac-groupsicon.png)